sudo-lcy/ecom-sys/README.md

    cmake --build .
 4. Run:
    ./ecommerce   (or ecommerce.exe on Windows)

-Run instructions
-- Open a terminal in the directory containing ecommerce
-- Make sure products.txt exists in the same directory before running
-- Do ./ecommerce to launch the program

 Notes
 - For Windows users without make/CMake installed, use build.bat or build.ps1 (requires g++ or MSVC).